greatecho/ImageMatch/README.md

 # imagess
-Find template image in image

-Goal - Finding the template image in source image.
+Goal - Find template image in image

 Approach -
-Look into which libraries handle image processing in python.
-Choose the compatible library.
+Look into which libraries handle image processing in python, Choose the compatible library,
-How does the selected library handle images.
+How does the selected library handle images, Pros/cons.
-Pros/cons.